Reformation

 God wanted to preserve the culture because it preserved the welfare of the mother and children.
 It had not to do with what one felt.
 By keeping the tradition, the society would be best protected.

 If a law did not settle this dispute, then one could foresee perpetual fights between the family members.
-Half brother would not associate with the other half brother.
-Half sister would not help the other half sister.
-Money wrongly handled can be used of the evil one to instigate family infighting and poverty.
-Or as in our deteriorated culture, we could see children born through women that were not even their wives.
+Half-brothers would not associate with each other.
+A half-sister would not help the other half-sister.
+Money wrongly handled can be used by the evil one to instigate family infighting and poverty.
+Or, as in our deteriorated culture, we could see children born through women who were not even their wives.
 This law helped assure order and justice despite many bitter hearts.

 Our Concern

-Although our cultures are so different today, we need to make sure as a father that our wives are cared for by rightly dividing the inheritance.
-Nowadays this can be done by leaving everything to the wife.
+Although our cultures are so different today, we need to make sure , as a father, that our wives are cared for by rightly dividing the inheritance.
+Nowadays, this can be done by leaving everything to the wife.
 Women can own property.
-Of course, if there would be two wives, or no other wife or disliked wife, as is so common in our world, the husband might give all he has to a girlfriend and not leave his wealth to his children so they can help care for his former wife.
+Of course, if there were two wives, or no other wife or a disliked wife, as is so common in our world, the husband might give all he has to a girlfriend and not leave his wealth to his children so they can help care for his former wife.

 Hatred can be mean.
 This is the time meanness needs to be curbed.
-We have no laws to prevent abuses that I know of.
+I know of no laws to prevent abuses.
 In former years, we had cultural protocol.
 A man would only have one wife and would stay with her.
 Today's family landscape has greatly changed.
 And so husband and wife have their own jobs, bank accounts and lives.
-In the world filled with separations and divorce, where forgiveness and compassion are not actively taking place, there need to be laws or there will be serious injustice.
+In a world filled with separations and divorce, where forgiveness and compassion are not actively taking place, there needs to be laws, or there will be serious injustice.

-Social Security, the retirement fund, seems to function on the older model of society where there was one spouse.
-I am not sure if it is updated and whether one can change the amount the spouse should get.
-Many law cases have to do with amounts husbands should pay their wife to care for their children.
+Social Security, the retirement fund, seems to function on the older model of society, where there was one spouse.
+I am not sure whether it is updated, or whether one can change the amount the spouse should receive.
+Many legal cases involve the amount husbands should pay their wives for child care.
 Unfortunately, many husbands get away with not paying these alimonies.

-I suggest to love your husband or wife.
+I suggest loving your husband or wife.
 Forgive her.
-If your father or mother face difficulties, we as the children should make sure they are provided for to the best of our ability.
+If your father or mother faces difficulties, we, as children, should make sure they are provided for to the best of our ability.
 Give them an alternative to live with you.
-Perhaps many grownup children need to start loving their parents so that they can properly care for them in their latter years.
-I do not think that distant rest homes is something that generally pleases God.
+Perhaps many grown-up children need to start loving their parents so that they can properly care for them in their later years.
+I do not think that distant rest homes generally please God.
 The bodies of our aged parents might be cared for but not their souls.
-Remember compassion not only reaches into our pocket but our hearts.
+Remember, compassion not only reaches into our pockets but also into our hearts.

-It is for this purpose I set out on one or more thousand mile+ journeys each year to visit my parents.
+It is for this purpose that I set out on one or more thousand-mile+ journeys each year to visit my parents.
 It is one large need in my life.
 Society says I do not need to care for them.
 They choose to live far away.
 I do my best to love them.
-I want to preserve relationship as well as give of what God has given to me to help them as needed.
+I want to preserve the relationship and give of what God has given me to help them as needed.

 Our object in this message is first to help you see this connection between the blessings of life and God's presence, but also to show you how this specifically works out in our passage.
 God's presence is preserved and His blessing is secured by living in a way that honors Him.
 We need to obey Him.